 For the past several years, the Blue Cash Preferred® Card from American Express has been my family’s go-to credit card.
 We upgraded from the Blue Cash Everyday® Card from American Express because, as our household grew from two people to three and now four, the higher grocery rewards justified the annual fee.
-But a refresh of the Blue Cash Everyday’s benefits has us thinking of switching back.
+But the July 2022 refresh of the Blue Cash Everyday’s benefits has us thinking of switching back.

 The Blue Cash Everyday now gives 3 percent cash back on up to $6,000 in U.S. online retail purchases each year.
-That’s a very generous rate on a key spending category that hasn’t been addressed by many rewards cards.
+That’s a very generous rate on a key spending category that hasn’t been addressed by many rewards credit cards.
 Right now, we’re only getting 1 percent cash back on those purchases with the Blue Cash Preferred and the other card we use regularly, the Chase Freedom Flex℠.

 If we switch back to the Blue Cash Everyday, our rewards rate on groceries will be cut in half.
-However, we will probably still come out ahead overall because of the Blue Cash Everyday’s newly expanded online retail category, its lower annual fee, a new Disney Bundle discount and the fact that I’m commuting much less than in the past.
+However, we’ll probably still come out ahead overall because of the Blue Cash Everyday’s newly expanded online retail category, its lower annual fee, a new Disney Bundle discount and the fact that I’m commuting much less than in the past.

-Here’s a complete breakdown of the two cards’ rewards structures:
+Here’s a complete breakdown of the two cards’ rewards structures.

-The Blue Cash Preferred gives 6 percent cash back on up to $6,000 in annual spending at U.S. supermarkets (then 1 percent cash back after that).
+The Blue Cash Preferred offers 6 percent cash back on up to $6,000 in annual spending at U.S. supermarkets (then 1 percent cash back after that).
 The Blue Cash Everyday only gives 3 percent cash back at U.S. supermarkets with the same annual spending cap (also 1 percent cash back after that).

 My family easily maxes out that $6,000 limit, so 6 percent of $6,000 is $360, versus $180 if we were only earning 3 percent of $6,000.
-However, if you factor in the Blue Cash Preferred’s $95 annual fee versus $0 on the Blue Cash Everyday, it’s really just an $85 advantage for the Blue Cash Preferred ($265 in rewards instead of $180).
+However, if you factor in the Blue Cash Preferred’s ongoing $95 annual fee ($0 intro annual fee for the first year) versus the lack of an annual fee on the Blue Cash Everyday, it’s really just an $85 advantage for the Blue Cash Preferred ($265 in rewards instead of $180).

-This is the potential game-changer since the Blue Cash Everyday now gives 3 percent cash back on up to $6,000 in annual U.S. online retail purchases (then 1 percent afterwards).
+This is the potential game-changer since the Blue Cash Everyday now offers 3 percent cash back on up to $6,000 in annual U.S. online retail purchases (then 1 percent back).
 The Blue Cash Preferred only awards 1 percent cash back on all of these purchases.
 Based on our typical spending habits, my family would max out the $6,000 limit.
 With the Blue Cash Everyday, that would be $180 (3 percent of $6,000), versus just $60 (1 percent of $6,000) on the Blue Cash Preferred.
 That extra $120 puts the Blue Cash Everyday ahead by $35 per year after accounting for the grocery rewards and the annual fee.

 Since this would represent new spending, I hesitate to say that we would be “saving” $84 — since subscribing would actually add about $84 to our annual expenditures — but we would make good use of this.
-And it would be much more cost-effective to subscribe with the Blue Cash Everyday’s discount as opposed to paying full freight with the Blue Cash Preferred, despite the Blue Cash Preferred’s higher cash back payout on streaming services.
-Paying $13.99 per month would be $167.88 annually and 6 percent of that is just $10.07.
-The Blue Cash Everyday’s $84 annual discount is much more appealing.

 The Blue Cash Preferred gives 3 percent cash back on transit, including taxis, rideshares, parking, tolls, trains, buses and more.
 Before the pandemic, I was spending about $350 per month ($4,200 annually) on train tickets to get to and from the office.
 Three percent of that represented about $126 per year in cash back.
 But now that I’m working from home the majority of the time, this rewards category is no longer significant for me.
 Getting 1 percent cash back on the Blue Cash Everyday wouldn’t represent much of a loss.